An Extract From The Book: Fish – Operation Electric Man By Kelvin Rush.

 — There was always trouble on our estate.
 Kids fighting, stealing cars, breaking into houses, you name it.
 I’d seen kids being headbutted, kicked in the face, even stabbed on one occasion.
 I hated violence, and wasn’t much of a fighter.
 I’d had a few scuffles here and there, but they weren’t what you’d call real fights.
 Goody was the same.
 I don’t think he’d even been in a proper argument, let alone a fight.
 We were both quite small for our age, and skinny as rakes.
 In all honesty, we didn’t have the strength, to knock the sugar off mum’s apple pies.
 (Maybe that’s what the boys thought too.)

 The chip shop owner, who was a dainty Chinese man, and a lot smaller than Sidney, still had hold of his shoulders.
 Sidney, who was now desperate to get away, before any police arrived, gave the man a stern push.
 The man staggered backwards a few feet, just about managing to stay upright, before Sidney yelled out: ‘Leg it lads!
 Leg it!’
-Me, Goody and Sidney ran like the clappers.
-We ran down the street, over the bridge, and then into the bus station to platform 6, to get on the bus home.
+The three of us ran like the clappers.
+We ran down the street, over the bridge and into the bus station to platform 6, to get on the bus home.
 Luckily for us, the number 39 was already letting passengers on.
 We jumped on the bus, went straight upstairs to the top deck, then ran down the aisle to the back row of seats.
 We were all panting, gasping for air, (just like those tired horses do, at the end of the Grand National race, you see on telly).
 We sat down and mulled over the event.

 Sidney was all pumped up with adrenaline, and seemed to be on a real high, as if he’d just had a drug fix or something.
 Considering he’d just inflicted so much pain on the two boys, he didn’t seem to have an ounce of remorse, or compassion.
 ‘I’ve got a reputation to keep up,’ he said.
 ‘I can’t have two little shits like those boys, getting the better of me.’
 I think Sidney enjoyed his notoriety, not to mention the respect he got from people, (albeit because they were terrified of him).
 Me and Goody felt sorry for the two boys, even though one of them had busted my nose, (which was now swollen and very sore, but thankfully had stopped bleeding).
 I can’t speak for Goody, but I felt sick to my stomach about the whole incident.
 I was also hoping the boys weren’t too badly hurt.
 They could have been dead for all we knew, especially the blonde haired boy, who may have been kicked unconscious.